tmhglnd/mercury/docs/07-environment.md

 #### Resolution

+Adjust the main visual resolution.
+This resolution is the height of the window in pixels and the width is adjust according to the aspect ratio.
+You can choose between a variety of commonly used resolutions such as 720p, 1080p and 4k.

 #### Visual Resolution

+The visual resolution allows you to keep a clear and sharp text on the foreground while rendering visuals on a lower resolution.
+This is useful for machines without a dedicated graphics card that still want to process visuals in the background.

 #### Window Size

+Adjust the size of the window with this message.
+For fullscreen you can click the toggle at [fullscreen](#fullscreen) or press `ESC` to go in and out of fullscreen.

 #### Screens

+The number in this box multiplies your width by this value which allows you to stretch the visuals over multiple screens.

 #### Always in front

+Enable this option to make sure the editor window is always in front of all the other Mercury windows.

 #### Window visible

+Disable this option if you don't need to see the editor window.
+For example when you're working with an external editor.

 #### Sync to Refreshrate

+Syncs the rendering framerate to the refreshrate of your computer display.
+Disable this option if you want to set the FramesPerSecond manually.

-#### FPS
+##### FPS

+Set the FramesPerSecond for the rendering engine manually.
+Only possible when Sync to Refreshrate is disabled.

 #### Auto Hide cursor

+Enable this option if you want the mouse to disappear when it's been idle for 5 seconds.

 #### Fullscreen

+Go into fullscreen.
+You can leave fullscreen with the `ESC` key.

 #### Syphon output

-Turn the rendering engine `on` in the main window.
-You will see the text-editor appear and the cursor starts blinking.
+**Mac only**

+Output the visual window as a texture via a syphonserver.
+This can be used to transfer the visuals to different capture software like OBS for livestream or recording.

+#### Troubleshoot

-- In the event of a laggy editor, slow cursor and/or low FPS first run Max in low-resolution mode (Mac Retina-display only 10.13 or lower)
+In case you are experiencing a very laggy editor, slow cursor, low FPS and slow response try the following settings:

+- Aspect Ratio: `16:10`
+- Resolution: `540`
+- Visual Resolution: `270`
+- Window Size: `540`
+- Sync to Refreshrate: `off`
+- FPS: `30`
+- Auto Hide Cursor: `off`
+- Syphon Output: `off`

+For Mac users with Retina display and Max version 8.1.0 or higher and MacOS 10.13 or older.

 - Go to `Applications` in the Finder
-	- Right click `Max.app`
+- Right click `Max.app` (`CMD + Click`)
 - Click `Get Info`
 - Select `Open in Low Resolution`
 - Restart Max and the Mercury project

-- Other settings you can change for the visuals:
-	- `Settings > Visual Setup`
-	- `Resolution`: `540`
-	- `Visual Resolution`: `270`
-	- `Sync to Refreshrate`: `Off`
-	- `FPS`: `30` or `25`
-- In the event that the cursor is not aligned with the text, change the visual settings:
-	- `Settings > Visual Setup`
-	- `Preselected Fonts`: `Courier New`
-- Try some different fonts if Courier New is not working, you can also select a font from the `Font Library`
+### Editor Setup

+Adjust the look of the texteditor.
+Change the font, color, blinking color, cursor color and characters and adjust scaling and position.

+### Shortkeys Setup

+Change the shortkeys to your preference or reset to the default key commands.

+1. Select the command to adjust the keybind for in the dropdown menu
+2. Click `change keycommand` and see that it says `waiting for keys...`
+3. Now press and hold all the keys for the keybind and release.
+4. See the result in the display and dictionary.

 ## Explanation

+Open a random example, the documentation, the list of sounds and waveforms, the github repository and the published paper.